danwahl/danwahl.github.io/_drafts/agi-safety.md

 It's trivially easy to bet against the end of the world: you win in all the scenarios where you survive.
 Still, I find myself wanting to bet against a _specific_ doomsday hypothesis: that the world is [about to end](https://www.lesswrong.com/posts/j9Q8bRmwCgXRYAgcJ/miri-announces-new-death-with-dignity-strategy) due to the creation of misaligned, superintelligent AI.

-I say this despite being _very_ sympathetic to the underlying EA/rationalist/longtermist worldview, and after spending ~40 hours [reading](https://www.goodreads.com/en/book/show/44767248)/thinking/chatting about the topic, most recently as part of the [AGI Safety Fundamentals](https://www.eacambridge.org/agi-safety-fundamentals) course put on by EA Cambridge.
+I say this despite being sympathetic to the background EA/rationalist/longtermist worldview, and after spending ~40 hours [reading](https://www.goodreads.com/en/book/show/44767248)/thinking/chatting about the topic, most recently as part of the [AGI Safety Fundamentals](https://www.eacambridge.org/agi-safety-fundamentals) course put on by EA Cambridge.

 In fact, this post represents a sort of "final project" for that course, though I'm sure the organizers expected something more... _productive_ out of their attendees.
 Nevertheless, I hope others find this post useful, if only as an artifact of what people like me think about when first exposed to the topic.